ThulaniDok/qe-todolist/test/REQUIREMENT 1 - 7 TESTPLAN.md

   - WHEN adding or editing a todo list item with an empety value in the input field
   - THEN the item should not be added or updated

-### Verify that a user can add a todo list item - Manual
+### Verify that a user can add a todo list item - Manual & Automation
   - GIVEN a user is on the application
   - WHEN adding a todo list item with a valid input
   - THEN the list should be added

-### Verify that a user can edit a todo list item - Manual
+### Verify that a user can edit a todo list item - Manual & Automation
   - GIVEN a user is on the application
   - AND a todo list item exist
   - WHEN editing a todo list item with a valid input
   - THEN the list should be updated with the new value

-### Verify that a user can delete a todo list item - Manual
+### Verify that a user can delete a todo list item - Manual & Automation
   - GIVEN a user is on the application
   - AND a todo list item exist
   - WHEN deleting a todo list item